Professor of Electrical and Computer Engineering

 He is a Co-founder and the Chairman of the Scientific Advisory Board of TetraMem Inc., a startup company focusing on the hardware acceleration of AI/ML.
 He was the chair of the 8th IEEE Nanotechnology SFBA Council Symposium on "Emerging Non-volatile Memory Technologies" and also the chair of the 10th symposium on "The Promise and Progress of Nanotech Enabled 2D Devices and Materials".
 He was a co-chair of the RRAM session of IEDM 2014.
 He has guest-edited 8 journal special issues on Memory or unconventional computing.
-He serves on a number of Advisory Boards of international journals and conferences, such as ADVANCED INTELLIGENT SYSTEMS (Wiley), ADVANCED MATERIALS TECHNOLOGIES (Wiley), SMALL STRUCTURE (Wiley) and THE INTERNATIONAL CONFERENCE ON ELECTROCERAMICS etc. He was named as a Spotlight Scholar of UMass Amherst in 2017.
-He was also a recipient of the Powell Faculty Research Award, and a recipient of UMass distinguished faculty lecturer and UMass Chancellor's Medal, the highest honor of UMass.
-He was a Clarivate™ Highly Cited Researcher in the field of Cross-Field.
+He serves on a number of Advisory Boards of international journals and conferences, such as ADVANCED INTELLIGENT SYSTEMS (Wiley), ADVANCED MATERIALS TECHNOLOGIES (Wiley), SMALL STRUCTURE (Wiley) and THE INTERNATIONAL CONFERENCE ON ELECTROCERAMICS etc. He serves as an Associate Editor of Science Advances.
+He is the Founding Chair of the IEEE Neuromorphic Computing Technical Committee, a recipient of the Powell Faculty Research Award, and a recipient of UMass distinguished faculty lecturer and UMass Chancellor Medal, the highest honor of UMass.
+He was named as a Spotlight Scholar of UMass Amherst in 2017.
+He is a Clarivate™ Highly Cited Researcher in the field of Cross-Field.
 He is among the Top Best Scientists in the Research.com list in the Electronics and Electrical Engineering category for 2022.
 He was elected to the IEEE Fellow for contributions in resistive switching materials and devices for memory and neuromorphic computing.
 He was elected as National Academy of Inventors (NAI) Fellow.

 Post-CMOS materials and devices to enable non von Neumann hardware, architecture and algorithms.

 Current projects include:

 2. Neuromorphic computing using nonlinear dynamical memristive devices as synapses, neurons and dendrites to implement neuroscience principles;

 3. Hardware accelerators to efficiently implement Artificial Intelligence and Machine Learning using analog resistive switching devices;

-3. High performance Non-volatile memories using emerging materials and devices.
+4. High performance Non-volatile memory arrays using emerging materials and devices as memories and selectors;